roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  Cori mumbled something that she meant to sound like "yummy" and kept sucking, focusing on her breathing and keeping her tongue moving.
 She didn't have to worry about gagging — she had learned to control that reflex without evening thinking about it shortly after she began working at the shop and giving daily blowjobs.
 She did have to focus on breathing, though, because Chad's cock was pistoning in and out so deeply that it was blocking her airway.
 She breathed deeply when he pulled his cock out and slapped it against her face several times before shoving it back down her throat.

  He lasted much longer this time than the first time, but his frantic pace still brought about a quick climax.
 After about 10 minutes of intense skull-fucking, his cock unleashed a second load of cum, dumping it down her throat and filling her mouth.
 She swallowed it all and once again, upon his command, licked and sucked him clean.
 This time, his cock didn't respond and they brought the session to an end.
-Report_Story #2